XamHans/github-rag/README.md

 1. OAuth GitHub login
 2. Fetch all your starred repos
 3. Retrieve each repo's README
-4. Create chunks from the README content
+4. Insert repo information into a PostgreSQL database
-5. Generate embeddings for each chunk
+5. pgai vectorizer takes care of generating embeddings for each repo
-6. Store the embeddings in a Supabase PostgreSQL vector store with pgvector enabled
+6. Use the embeddings view to query for similar repos

 ![Chat Interface](images/chat.png)